Get all of the information you need to start and run a small business.

 Employer identification number (EIN).
 If your business has employees or is taxed separately from you, you must obtain an EIN from the IRS.
 Even if you're not required to obtain an EIN, there are often business reasons for doing so.
 Banks often require an EIN to open an account in the business's name and other companies you do business with could require an EIN to process payments.
 You can get an EIN by completing an online application on the IRS website.
 There's no filing fee.

 Regulatory licenses and permits.
 Some of the main categories covered by these licenses and permits are:

-You’ll need to pick a location for your business and check local zoning regulations.
-That includes if you work from home.
-You may be able to find zoning regulations for your town or city by checking municode.com.
+You'll need to select a location for your business and check the local zoning regulations for that location.

-Sole proprietorships.
-Pay state taxes on business income as part of their personal state income tax returns (Form IT-40).
+Sole proprietorships: Pay state taxes on business income as part of their personal state income tax returns (Form IT-40).

 Partnerships: Partners pay state taxes on their share of the partnership income on their personal tax returns.
 In addition, Indiana partnerships also must file Form IT-65, Indiana Partnership Return.